-The three guitars listed above are pretty much no-brainers when it comes to guitars for country.
+The three guitars listed above are pretty much no-brainers when it comes to guitars for country music.
 But what about some other options for guitarists who like to march to a different drummer, go off the beaten path, take the road less traveled, or adhere to any number of other clichés?

 There are a few interesting guitars out there you may not have considered.
 These instruments will make you stand out from the crowd, and maybe even save you a few bucks:

-- Ibanez AR Series: An Ibanez for country music?
+- Ibanez AR Standard: An Ibanez for country music?
 Ibanez guitars are known as great metal guitars, but before the RG and S series instruments took off in popularity there was the AR.
 Ibanez describes the guitar as classic, warm and versatile, and if you are looking for an option to fit those standards that doesn’t say Gibson on the headstock the AR might be the guitar for you.

 - PRS Custom 24: PRS Guitars are some of the best in the industry, and the SE line is very affordable.
 The Custom 24 is built with a mahogany body and maple top, with a maple neck and rosewood fingerboard.
 This is a great-looking guitar that will put out some incredible tone.

 - Kiesel Guitars: Kiesel makes custom guitars and basses, and no matter what kind of tone or configuration you are looking for you can probably put together a guitar that meets your needs.
 You start with a basic body style and add your choice of pickups, tonewoods, hardware, and other materials.
 Definitely worth checking out.